S488U/qr_image_generator/README.md

 # QR Code Generator

 My first Project with Node JS.
-I used two Node Package Manager(npm) to get the result.
+I used to Node Package Manager(npm) to get the result.

 First one is, [inquirer](https://www.npmjs.com/package/inquirer).
 It used two get the input from the User.
 We need the URL from the user.